Maclaine-Kuria/react-todolist-app/README.md

-# Getting Started with Create React App
+# Getting Started with TODO-LIST React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple Todo-list project that has been created from scrach using react by create-react-app method.
+The project contains Javascript, HTML and CSS .
+The project is hooked to a db.json server to create a RESTful API for your backend and make both a GET and a POST request to the json server.

 ## Available Scripts